fabio-trajano/ai-probe-analyzer/README.md

 - Consume them from Kafka.
 - Call Ollama to classify each probe.

-  - Check Logs:
+5. **Check** Logs:

-You should see logs indicating “Probe sent successfully” from the producer.
+- You should see logs indicating “Probe sent successfully” from the producer.
 Then logs from the consumer showing “Received probe” and “Analysis Result: …”.

+## License

+This project is licensed under the terms of the [MIT License](LICENSE).